Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: On the structure of the inclusion

 In this section, we prove some results about the most natural subfactor of $L(\mathscr{T}_d(G_*))$ one can single out---namely, the Higman--Thompson group factor $L(F_d)$.
 More specifically, we analyze the inclusion

-What we show is that if $(G_n)_{n \in \mathbb{N}}$ is sequence of groups equipped with a diverse $d$-ary cloning system, then the above inclusion is irreducible and satisfies the weak asymptotic homomorphism property.
-The latter property implies that the inclusion is also singular.
-We provide an alternate and independent proof that the inclusion is singular based on irreducibility and a computation of the group normalizer of $F_d$ in $\mathscr{T}_d(G_*)$.
-Our reason for doing so is that this proof is quite different from the proof that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfies the weak asymptotic homomorphism property and the calculations help us further probe into and illuminate the structure of Thompson-like groups arising from $d$-ary cloning systems.
-Interestingly, the proof that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfies the weak asymptotic homomorphism property resembles the proof of irreducibility more than the proof of singularity.
-In fact, the weak asymptotic homomorphism property in a sense follows from the proof of irreducibility, or at least follows along the same lines.
-Then we investigate relationship, or rather the lack of any relationship, between the diversity assumption and mixing of the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$.
-Finally, we look at some non-diverse $d$-ary cloning systems.
+What we show is that if $(G_n)_{n \in \mathbb{N}}$ is sequence of groups equipped with a diverse $d$-ary cloning system, then the above inclusion satisfies the WAHP.
+Then we study irreducibility, singularity, and the WAHP of the above inclusion with respect to the R{\"o}ver--Nekrashevych groups.
+Then we investigate the relationship, or rather the lack of any relationship, between the diversity assumption and mixing of the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$.
+Finally, we investigate the above inclusion for some non-diverse $d$-ary cloning systems with respect to the WAHP.